krzemGit/renderro-task/README.md

-# renderro-task
-Recruitment task for Renderro
+# Renderro - recruitment task

 The script checks your IP and shows the nearest of the two provided locations